jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

     SMTP -> ERROR: Failed to connect to server: php_network_getaddresses: getaddrinfo failed: Name or service not known (0) SMTP Error: Could not connect to SMTP host.

+Is that related to this excerpt from *Cookbook*?

+"It is very important to set [the FQDN] up correctly because this information will be used to authenticate the Postfix server when connecting to the other MTAs or mail clients.
+MTAs check the FQDN which has been announched by their partner and some even refuse to connect if it is not provided or if it differs from the real DNS domain name of the server."

 The app still tells me it sent an email to the address in the registration form so I need to make sure I add some code that has some more conditions for that.
 At present, it says it sent the email because of two conditions: